 Read more about VE7RGP.

 System Fusion is Yaesu's "brand name" for digital C4FM FDMA.
 For almost a year, VE7RSI was the only System Fusion repeater in the vicinity.
 By mid-2015, there well over two dozen of them around us.
 VA7ANI was the next one operating in Ladysmith on 146.980 MHz - 141.3Hz.
 It has since been moved to Nanaimo.
 VE7RGP was converted over to a DR-1X on Oct 30 2015.
 There are over half a dozen of them in Victoria, one on Gabriola Island, one in Delta, one in Richmond, one in Burnaby, two in Squamish, one in Whistler, one in Sequim and one in Port Angeles.
+Including the ones mentioned, ther are well over 40 C4FM repeaters in the vicinity.

 According to RepeaterBook there were 407 System Fusion repeaters around the world as of April 19 2015.
 By May 16, there were 471 listed.
 By July 1, there were 565.
 By August 1 it had grown to 635.
 By September 1, there were 680.
 By December 1, there were 886.
 By December 28, it had jumped up to 943.
 Just a few days into January of 2016, there were 951.
 January 31 2016 was a red-letter day... there were then 1,000 System Fusion repeaters on the air, and these numbers only includes the ones that have been submitted to RepeaterBook, so the real numbers could be much higher.
 Some reports indicate there could be as many as 1,000 to 3,000 ordered.
 We know now that it was at least 1,000.
 As of April 10, there 1134 repeaters listed.
 By the beginning of June, it was up to 1220.
 By the beginning of July, it was 1252.
 By August 1, it was 1286.
 By October 1, it was 1418.
 By January 1 2017, it 1536.
-These are "just a numbers" but they do indicate how quickly C4FM is catching on.
+These are "just a numbers" but they do indicate how rapidly C4FM is catching on.

 These two pages will list known C4FM repeaters in BC and in Washington state.

 Developed by Yaesu, WIRES stands for "Wide-Coverage Internet Repeater Enhancement System" and WIRES-X is the latest generation.
 The interface that it uses is the HRI-200.
 It allows radios and repeaters to be connected world-wide.
 While it can be used in FM, using digital mode retains all of the slick features that C4FM users take for granted, such as crystal-clear audio, seeing the call sign and location of the station they are communicating with, and exchanging text messages and full-colour pictures.
-WIRES-x takes it a giant step further with world-wide linking.
+WIRES-X takes it a giant step further with world-wide linking.
 As well, voice messages can be recorded and left in a WIRES-X node and retrieved by other stations, as can text messages and pictures.
 Connections can be from node to node, or it can be to a "room" which is like a reflector that many nodes can connect to.

 We don't yet have the funds to have a permanently connected WIRES-X node, but tests have successfully been conducted through both VE7RSI and VE7RGP to one... i.e. users have been able to go through the repeaters to a WIRES-X node and access other nodes around the world.